Poland Withholding Tax on Service Invoices: AP Compliance Guide

 5. Tax identification number

-The foreign entity's tax ID (or local equivalent) is required for CIT-10Z and IFT-2R reporting.
-Capture it from the invoice and verify it against the vendor master record.
-Missing or incorrect tax IDs will cause filing rejections.
+Capture the foreign entity's tax ID or local equivalent for CIT-10Z and IFT-2R reporting, and verify it against the vendor master record.

 6. Invoice date and payment due date